IT 2009-01 - Required Tax Preparer Use of Electronic Filing for Tax Year 2009 Ohio Individual Income Tax Returns - Issued July 2009

 R.C.
 5747.082(A)(1) defines "electronic technology" as meaning "electronic technology acceptable to the tax commissioner under division (B) of the section."
 The tax commissioner has ascertained that there are several acceptable methods for electronically filing the year 2009 form IT 1040.
 They are:

 - The IRS federal/state e-file program.
 This includes any of the tax software vendor products which the tax commissioner has approved.
 Most of these products are already in use by the tax professional community.
 The tax commissioner anticipates approving many such products by late autumn of this year.
-For a list of those products which the tax commissioner approved for taxable year 2009, visit approved software developers 2009.

 - Ohio I-File.
 This Web based tool for filing state income tax returns has been available to Ohio taxpayers since the 2002 taxable year.